January to July, 2015

 While in Uruguay, I arranged for work at a hostel in Santiago, where I work now.

-This brings me full circle back to how I started working in a youth hostel in Brasil, and to my first post, when I realized the worst part about travelling.
+This brings me full circle back to how I started working in a youth hostel in Brasil, and to one of my first posts, when I realized the worst part about travelling.